About the NAURA Scholarship

 average of 3.25 (where A = 4.0) for all college/university

 course work transferred to or earned at NAU; have achieved

-university status of junior or above; be a declared major
+university status of junior or above; and be a full-time or

-preference shall be given to children or grandchildren
+Preference shall be given to students who are children or grandchildren

 This is a one-time academic year award of $1,500 of which